Updated: Sep 17

 I reached Kranji MRT Station at 7:50am and boarded a waiting SBS Transit Service 170X to Woodlands Checkpoint.
 I was through Singapore Immigrations in less than 10 minutes.

 A Causeway Link Service CWL arrived shortly at the bus bays opposite us and everyone in the queue rushed over to the bus.
 Most of the boarding passengers, including me, was surprised by the fare — RM2.60!
 It used to be RM1 in 2018, RM1.50 in 2020, went up to RM2 and now RM2.60.
-That would make switching to CWL more expensive than continuing on Service 170.
+That actually made switching to CWL more expensive than continuing on Service 170.
 The time was 8:20am, I decided to wait a little longer for Service 170 — keeping my fingers crossed.

 I bought a 9am ticket for a Mayang Sari 30-seater bus at RM16.70.
 If I were to miss this bus, the next bus would be at 10am.
 I would not want to loiter around Larkin Sentral for an hour.
 After a quick visit to the washroom, I boarded the bus just 2 minutes before it departed at 9am after accounting for all its passengers.

 All passengers were expected to sit according to their assigned seat numbers, but since I knew that the bus would not be full and would not be picking up more passengers along the way, I took another seat further from other passengers.
+Just a note that putting on a face mask at all time on the bus was mandatory.

 The journey to Muar was approximately 170Km, taking about 2.5 hours.
 Time to relax.
 I recounted my objectives for this trip: